Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 What Happens After Involuntary Disenrollment --

-6. For MLTC plans only, Enrollee is age 18-21 and Does Not Meet the Nursing Home Level of Care Standard so is Not Eligible for MLTC.
+viii.
+For enrollees Age 18-21 in MLTC plans only, Enrollee Does Not Meet the Nursing Home Level of Care Standard so is Not Eligible for MLTC.

 The plan is required to initiate the involuntary disenrollment with NYMC within five (5) business days of the comprehensive reassessment that finds member does not meet Nursing home level of care.